-Thai massage is both a remedial and therapeutic form of bodywork.
-Although it is growing in popularity it is still misunderstood.
-I hear stories of being forced into unnatural positions or practitioners walking up and down the back.
-Asian bodies are amazing for their ability to bend and relax into remarkable shapes.
-Generally, Western bodies need a little more care.
-A good Thai massage can encourage flexibility, relaxation and balance.
-It can educate the receiver about their body, creating a new awareness of what is possible, what is useful and what is less useful.
-You can start the massage feeling scattered and out of balance and complete the massage feeling grounded, taller and centred.
+A remedial and therapeutic form of massage received on the futon (or couch if necessary).
+It encourages flexibility, relaxation and balance.
+As well as having a musculo-skeletal approach, Thai bodywork can educate the receiver about their body, creating a new awareness of what is possible, what is useful and what is less useful.
+You can start the massage feeling scattered and physically compromised and complete the massage feeling grounded, taller and centred.

 Techniques include sequences of soft tissue pressing and combinations of passive stretching and joint mobilisation and use of acupressure.
 Considered deep tissue techniques are also incorporated for specific attention to muscle groups